siifat/siifat.github.io/_posts/2024-01-06-javaguide.md

 }
 ```

-The return statement can return with no value from a method, which is declared with a void return type.
+The return statement can return with no value from a method, which is declared with a `void` return type.

-In this case, the return statement is optional, but it may be used to terminate execution of the method, at some earlier point than the end of the method block, as we show here:
+<font color = "#FFCC99">In this case, the return statement is optional, but it may be used to terminate execution of the method, at some earlier point than the end of the method block, as we show here:</font>

 ```java
 public static void methodDoesSomething(int age) {